HazyResearch/CaffeConTroll/README.md

       gpu_0_batch_proportion: 1.0                # New line added
     }

-To run on 4 GPUs, partitioning a mini-batch across all 4 GPUs equally,
+To run with data parallelism on 4 GPUs, partitioning a mini-batch across all 4 GPUs equally,

     layers {
       name: "conv1"